 Renting a condo gives you all of the benefits of living in a private condo unit without the long-term commitment and upfront costs.

 • Few maintenance responsibilities: If you’re renting a condo unit in an apartment building, the association is responsible for maintenance, or in the case of an individually owned HVAC system, the owner is.

 • More leeway for negotiation: Reliable renters are hard to come by; some condo owners may be more willing to negotiate your monthly rent than professional property managers are.

-• Flexibility to end or extend your lease: As a renter, you can decide whether to end or continue your lease.
+• Flexibility to end or extend your lease: As a renter, you can often decide whether to end or continue your lease.
 This makes it easy to cut ties if needed.

 Pros of Buying a Condo

 Taking out a mortgage to buy a condo more or less freezes your living costs into the future.
 This will help you avoid rising rents, though association fees can certainly rise.

 • More affordable than single-family homes: The price of a condo is usually lower than a single-family home in a given area.
 This makes it attractive to homebuyers on a budget.